Understanding rental car insurance benefits

 Visa

 Rental car insurance is available in the U.S. and many foreign countries.
-Review your Benefits Guide for your specific credit card to see covered countries.
+Review your Cardholder Benefits Guide for your specific credit card to see the list of excluded countries, if applicable.

-If you have questions, contact a benefit administrator listed in your Benefits Guide, as some terms and conditions apply.
+If you have questions, contact the benefit administrator listed in your Cardholder Benefits Guide, as some terms, conditions and exclusions apply.
+Not all cards are eligible for cardholder benefits.

 Mastercard